antdke/antdke.co/content/posts/2020-02-24---Run-Your-Newsletter-Like-A-TV-Network.md

 **1.** You want to draw randos in. <br />
 **2.** Give them a reason to stay. <br />
-**3.** Then direct to your content that takes little work to make but is still highly useful to them. <br />
+**3.** Then direct them to your content that takes little work to make but is still highly useful to them. <br />

 **Example:**